nsturz/README/README.md

 Hi!
 My name is Nick.
 I wear many hats, but in my current role I oversee all I.T. operations at ICAN California Abilities Network, having established an I.T. department that did not exist prior to my being hired at the company.

 Prior to working at ICAN, I worked as a freelance web developer, where in addition to creating websites, I helped a small business build a productivity application that streamlines their workflows.
-Check it out <a href="https://production-sheet-demo.nicksturz.dev">

 In January 2022, I graduated from a full-immersion coding bootcamp called Learning Fuze, and am actively seeking employment opportunities for software engineering.
 Currently.
 Prior to that, I worked at Apple as a technical specialist, having supported thousands of customers with a myriad of issues resolved.